2001–02 Toronto Raptors season

 The 2001–02 Toronto Raptors season was the seventh season for the Toronto Raptors in the National Basketball Association.
 During the off-season, the Raptors acquired All-Star center, and 2-time NBA Champion Hakeem Olajuwon from the Houston Rockets.
-Throughout the regular season, All-Star guard and team captain Vince Carter struggled with a left knee injury, and managed to play only 60 games.

-The Raptors played solid basketball with a 29–21 record at the All-Star break.
-However, the team then suffered a 13-game losing streak, losing 17 of their next 18 games, but would soon recover by posting a nine-game winning streak between March and April, winning 12 of their final 14 games of the regular season.
+With the addition of Olajuwon, the Raptors played solid basketball with a 29–21 record at the All-Star break.
+However, throughout the regular season, All-Star guard and team captain Vince Carter struggled with a left knee injury, and managed to play only 60 games.
+The team suffered a 13-game losing streak between February and March, losing 17 of their next 18 games, but soon recovered by posting a nine-game winning streak between March and April, winning 12 of their final 14 games of the season.
 Despite losing Carter for the remainder of the season, the Raptors finished in third place in the Central Division with a 42–40 record, and earned the seventh seed in the Eastern Conference.

-Carter averaged 24.7 points, 5.2 rebounds and 1.5 steals per game, while Antonio Davis averaged 14.5 points, 9.6 rebounds and 1.1 blocks per game.
-In addition, second-year forward Morris Peterson showed improvement averaging 14.0 points per game, while Alvin Williams provided the team with 11.8 points, 5.7 assists and 1.6 steals per game, Keon Clark contributed 11.3 points, 7.4 rebounds and 1.5 blocks per game, and Olajuwon provided with 7.1 points, 6.0 rebounds and 1.5 blocks per game.
+Carter averaged 24.7 points, 5.2 rebounds, 4.0 assists and 1.5 steals per game, and led the Raptors with 121 three-point field goals, while Antonio Davis averaged 14.5 points, 9.6 rebounds and 1.1 blocks per game, and second-year forward Morris Peterson showed improvement, as he provided the team with 14.0 points per game.
+In addition, Alvin Williams contributed 11.8 points, 5.7 assists and 1.6 steals per game, while Keon Clark provided with 11.3 points, 7.4 rebounds and 1.5 blocks per game, and Olajuwon averaged 7.1 points, 6.0 rebounds and 1.5 blocks per game.
+Meanwhile, three-point specialist Dell Curry contributed 6.4 points per game, and Chris Childs provided with 4.1 points and 5.1 assists per game.